mwlon/pcodec/README.md

 Each chunk body consists of many small number blocks, each of which encodes a single number.
 Each number block begins with a prefix for the range the number is in.
-If that range uses repeetitions, a varint for the exact number of repetitions follows, leveraging the jumpstart from earlier.
+If that range uses repetitions, a varint for the exact number of repetitions follows, leveraging the jumpstart from earlier.
 Then an offset (for each repetition if necessary) follows, specifying the exact value within the range.